 As you may have seen on the news, a massive worldwide ransomware cyber-attack quickly spread across more than 70 countries.
 This ransomware attack by the variant known as WannaCry is making unprecedented headlines from NBCNews, FoxNews, and CNN– because unlike previous ransomware variants, it is “wormable” (which means that it can spread by itself, without requiring users to pass it on to other systems) and has the ability to infect an entire network from the inside.

 For many of us, this is reminiscent of MS Blaster or SQL Slammer, but the impact is much greater.
 This “Wormable Ransomware” is something the cybersecurity community has feared for years, and unfortunately it looks like it has finally materialized.
 Impacted organizations are those that have failed to implement Microsoft’s MS17-010 patch which was released by Microsoft to close holes that were publicly disclosed during Shadow Brokers’ public release of stolen N.S.A. hacking tools.
 As LBMC Security has been advising clients, proper patching is essential.

-For those wondering what they can do to insulate their organizations against attack, download below the ransomware checklist that LBMC has developed that includes a series of steps to help protect organizations against ransomware attacks such as these.
+For those wondering what they can do to insulate their organizations against attack, download the Ransomware Checklist that LBMC has developed that includes a series of steps to help protect organizations against ransomware attacks such as these.

 For additional guidance or assistance with ransomware, please contact LBMC’s Bill Dean at (865) 862-3051 or firstname.lastname@example.org.